microsoftgraph/microsoft-graph-docs-contrib/concepts/metered-api-onboarding.md

 ## Receiving a bill for Microsoft Graph Azure-metered API and service usage
 After the subscription billing cycle runs, typically on the 5th day of the month, a subscription owner or users with role-based permissions can download an invoice.
 For details, see [View and download your Azure invoice | Microsoft Docs](https://docs.microsoft.com/azure/cost-management-billing/understand/download-azure-invoice).
-The invoice will include the following elements: Service Family, Service Name, Meter Category, Subcategory, consumed qty, included qty, price, and extended amount.
+The invoice will include details that allow you to understand the amount of usage your application generates and for multi-tenant applications where that usage is happening.
 For more details, see [Understand your Azure invoice | Microsoft Docs](https://docs.microsoft.com/azure/cost-management-billing/understand/understand-invoice).